Aphilas/Aphilas.github.io/src/posts/docker-compose-exec-logs.md

 l-wx------ 1 root root 64 Feb  7 15:50 /proc/31482/fd/1 -> 'pipe:[245565]'
 ```

-On the hand, the `stdout` from the *child* process is sent to a pseudo-TTY:
+On the other hand, the `stdout` from the *child* process is sent to a pseudo-TTY:

 ```
 $ ps -ef | grep Child